 - The School Board and special taxing districts do not contribute to the TIF.

 How much incremental ad valorem tax is available to the Front Beach Road CRA each year to spend on the Front Beach Road Community Redevelopment Plan?

 - The revenue depends on the pace of redevelopment on Front Beach Road, the assessed and taxable values of that development/redevelopment, and the millage rate levied.

 - The chart reflects the actual amount of “tax increment revenues” that have been received by the Panama City Beach CRA.

-Besides all this private enterprise redevelopment activity going on in the Front Beach Road CRA, what public works projects are approved in the 2001 Front Beach Road Community Redevelopment Plan?
+Besides all the private enterprise redevelopment activity going on in the Front Beach Road CRA, what public works projects are approved in the 2001 Front Beach Road Community Redevelopment Plan?

-- All roadways listed in the plan will be reconstructed to include pedestrian, bicycle and transit features along with aesthetic improvements such as landscape, streetscape, street lighting, and undergrounding of all aerial utilities.
+- All roadways listed in the plan will be reconstructed to include pedestrian, bicycle and transit features, and aesthetic improvements will be made, such as landscape, streetscape, street lighting, and undergrounding of all aerial utilities.

 - The transit planning also includes two multi-model centers to serve as parking and transportation hubs at key locations within the CRA plan area.

 - Most of the connecting roads included in the plan will be reconstructed to also provide additional roadway lanes as well as the other listed improvements.

 - Beach access improvements, such as beach parking, showers and restrooms, are included in the plan.